pryv/dev-site/source/faq-api.md

 ## Streams

-### Is the structure of streams defined locally at the level of each user or is the stream structure defined globally and all the users get the same streams and substreams structure ?
+### Is the stream structure declared globally or at the level of each user account ?

-The stream structure is declared and managed by apps.
+The stream structure is independent from one user account to another.
+It is declared and managed by apps: the stream structure can be created by the app when the user logins for the first time for example.

 We advise you to maintain a list of streams following [this template](https://docs.google.com/spreadsheets/d/1UUb94rovSegFucEUtl9jcx4UcTAClfkKh9T2meVM5Zo/edit?usp=sharing).

 ### Is there a limit in the number of child streams that a stream can have ?